leedavis81/altr-ego/README.md

 This tool will help you call that private routine or inspect that protected property directly.

-AltrEgo allows you to completely maintain your object's state throughout any manipulations.
+Altrego allows you to completely maintain your object's state throughout any manipulations.
 If you decide you want the scope to come back into play, you simply fetch your object back.
-Any changes made during its time as an "AltrEgo" object will remain.
+Any changes made during its time as an "Altrego" object will remain.

 This library uses adapters for different versions of PHP.